HCS Score

 USDG is specifically designed to reduce volatility.
 Price stability is maintained effectively.
 Reserve disclosures and redemption mechanisms are in place.

-The reserve management, custodial oversight, and centralized financial controls involved in maintaining USDG's peg do add some additional complexity and uncertainty.
-But these are secondary concerns.
-Riba is the decisive issue.
+From a pure uncertainty perspective, USDG performs better than most cryptocurrencies.
+But transparency about a prohibited structure does not make that structure permissible.
+The reserve management, custodial oversight, and centralized financial controls involved in maintaining USDG's peg add some additional complexity and uncertainty, but these are secondary concerns.
+The Riba failure is the decisive issue.

-However, stablecoins are widely used throughout leveraged trading platforms, DeFi lending systems, yield-generating protocols, and speculative crypto markets.
-USDG's deep integration with these environments increases ecosystem-level exposure to speculative financial behavior.
+However stablecoins are widely used throughout leveraged trading platforms, DeFi lending systems, yield-generating protocols, and speculative crypto markets.
+USDG's integration with these environments increases ecosystem-level exposure to speculative financial behavior.
+This is a contextual concern rather than a core structural one.
+The Riba failure determines the outcome.

 Overall Result: Haram — Red Line Violations